HITECHCRIME/HC_SG116_Hanged_King/README.md

 ```
 i rise and abide yeah
 i rise and abide yeah

-god-shaped hole,
-the barren role of all the damned
-in a fallen and failed creation
+god-shaped hole, the barren role of all the damned in a fallen
-(for all the) all white you see the light
-of the long dead stars
+and failed creation all white you see the light of the long dead stars (for all the)
-your existence is nothing
-but an echo of a dying god
+your existence is nothing but an echo of a dying god

-i keep'em rites in the scrolls
-long forgotten my persistence
+i keep'em rites in the scrolls long forgotten my persistence
-as the keys to pry wide open
-eyes in the fodder dulled
+as the keys to pry wide open eyes in the fodder dulled
-conscience and free will
-alike arise and abide
-nothing left to discover
+conscience and free will alike arise and abide nothing left to discover

-so i rise and
-abide to the ancient process
+so i rise and abide to the ancient process
 we the hanged kings and queens
-arise and
-abide to the ancient order
+arise and abide to the ancient order
+we the hanged kings and queens

 arise and abide yeah
 arise and abide yeah
 arise and abide yeah

+god-shaped hole, the barren role of all the damned in a fallen
+and failed creation all white you see the light of the long dead stars (for all the)
+your existence is nothing but an echo of a dying god
+i keep'em rites in the scrolls long forgotten my persistence
+as the keys to pry wide open eyes in the fodder dulled
+conscience and free will alike arise and abide nothing left to discover

 "a god-shaped hole
 the barren desolation (role of the damned in) of a fallen